 Tacy & Chuck Call

-We’re a family farm in Harris, Minnesota, committed to producing sustainable, chemical-free food, flowers, and forage for our friends, family and neighbors.
+We’re a family farm in Harris, Minnesota, committed to producing sustainable, chemical-free food, flowers, and forage for our friends, family, and neighbors.
 Our favorites to grow are cut flowers and berries.
-We enjoy connecting with our community through North Circle.
+We enjoy connecting with our community through the North Circle Online Farmers Market.
 Thank you for supporting local farms.